ong8181/DASC3240/README.md

-# DASC3240 Data Visualization in Science (2024-25 Spring Semester)
+# DASC3240 Data Visualization in Science

-This repository contains lecture PDFs and R code to learn data visualization using R and RStudio.
+This repository contains lecture PDFs and R code for 2024-25 Spring Semester to learn data visualization using R and RStudio.